RafalWilinski/express-status-monitor/README.md

 ## Using module with socket.io in project

-If you're having socket.io in project, this module could break your project because this module by default will spawn it's own socket.io instance.
-To mitigate that, fill `websocket` parameter with your main `socket.io` instance as well as `port` parameter.
+If you're using socket.io in your project, this module could break your project because this module by default will spawn its own socket.io instance.
+To mitigate that, fill websocket parameter with your main socket.io instance as well as port parameter.

 ## Tests and coverage